-Note 47 : Material Uncertainty related to Going Concern (Pelnext Defence Systems Private Limited)
+Note 47 :Material Uncertainty related to Going Concern (Pelnext Defence Systems Private Limited)

-During the year the subsidiary company incurred loss before tax of ₹ 0.85 lakhs and the subsidiary company had negative other equity of ₹ 4.12 lakhs as at 31st March, 2022.
-Further, owing to negative other equity as at 31st March, 2022 the subsidiary company's net worth is errored completely and the current liabilities exceeded its current assets by ₹ 3.12 lakhs as at 31st March, 2022.
-These events cast significant doubt on the Company's ability to continue as going concern.
-However, the accounts of the subsidiary company for the year ended 31st March, 2022 have been prepared on the Going Concern basis.
+During the year the company incurred loss before tax of ₹ 0.90 lakhs and the company had negative other equity of ₹ 5.02 lakhs as at 31st March, 2023.
+Further, owing to negative other equity as at 31st March, 2023 the Company's networth is errored completely and the current liabilities exceeded its current assets by ₹ 4.02 lakhs as at 31st March, 2023.
+However, the accounts of the company for the year ended 31st March, 2023 have been prepared on the Going Concern basis.

-Note 48 : Events occurring after the reporting period
+Note 48: Events occurring after the reporting period